This page discusses seven popular advertising metrics that measure what you did; that is, where and how you spent your budget.

 Media planners use these seven metrics before a campaign.
 They also use them after a campaign, for analytical purposes.
 The metrics remain part of the permanent record of the campaign and help media planners make increasingly better decisions in future campaigns.

 These seven advertising metrics are all navigational metrics.
-That is to say, they can help you steer your program toward higher profitability, by indicating which tactics worked better than others, which lists worked better than others, and so on.
+That is to say, they can help you steer your program toward higher profitability, by indicating which tactics worked better than others; which lists worked better than others; which headlines, offers and body copy worked better than others; and so on.

-This information in turn will cumulatively help you more effectively gain your prospect’s awareness, engagement, understanding, belief and favor, which – generally and theoretically, and depending on the soundness of your overall marketing strategy – will result in higher profitability.
+The information you get from using navigational metrics will cumulatively help you more effectively gain your prospect’s awareness, engagement, understanding, belief and favor, which – generally and theoretically, and depending on the soundness of your overall marketing strategy – will result in higher profitability.
 That is, it will deliver a higher Return on Investment (ROI), often called Return on Marketing Investment (ROMI).

-Here are the seven navigational metrics I mentioned:
+Here are brief descriptions of the seven navigational metrics I mentioned, with links to more detail:

 Gross Rating Points (GRPs) equal Reach times Frequency.
 If you are new to advertising, you will probably notice that this is one of the more frequently used phrases in the office.
 Target Rating Points (TRPs) are Gross Rating Points times the ratio of the specifically targeted audience to the total audience.